arthurreira/TechElshkRepo/README.md

 3. **Wait for DNS propagation** (usually 5-60 minutes)

-4. **Enable HTTPS in GitHub**:
+4. **Enable HTTPS in GitHub** (after DNS propagates):
    - Go to your repository → Settings → Pages
-   - Under "Custom domain", check "Enforce HTTPS"
+   - Under "Custom domain", you should see your domain (e.g., `techelskrepo.example.com`) already configured ✅
+   - Check the box for **"Enforce HTTPS"**
-   - GitHub will automatically provision an SSL certificate
+   - GitHub will automatically provision an SSL certificate (may take a few minutes to 24 hours)

+**Note:** Terraform automatically added the custom domain to GitHub Pages settings.
+You only need to manually enable HTTPS after DNS is configured.

 ### Testing